zerkalica/reactive-di/README.md

 -   Optimistic updates with rollbacks
 -   About 2500 SLOC with tests, 1000 without
 -   Suitable for both node and the browser
+-   Middlewares for functions and class methods
+-   Lifehooks onUpdate, onMount, onUnmount supported for any dependencies

 ## Flow